Introduction¶

 Upon artifact.save()

-If the source path is remote, artifact.save()
+If the source path is remote or already in a registered storage location, artifact.save()

 won’t trigger data duplication but register the existing path.